-- Elafonisi Resort by Kalomirakis Family – located right at the entrance of the beach, this hotel is a perfect option to have an early start and leave before the tours start to arrive.
+- Elafonisi Resort by Kalomirakis Family – located right at the beach’s entrance, this hotel is a perfect option to have an early start and leave before the tours start to arrive.

 BEST HOTELS IN CHANIA

 - Domes Zeen Chania – for a seaside luxury experience, this is one of the best options.
-It has a picture-perfect pool, outdoor gym, beach service with chairs and umbrellas, it’s good for families, and is part of the Luxury Collection of hotels.
+It has a picture-perfect pool, outdoor gym, and beach service with chairs and umbrellas.
+It’s good for families and is part of the Luxury Collection of hotels.
 Its sophisticated and comfortable rooms have Byredo amenities, and many have private plunge pools.